Apprenticeship opportunities for better construction teams

 - Apprenticeship bursaries

 If your company utilizes the Construction Industry’s Benefit Plan (CIBP), your apprentices qualify for Building Stronger Futures bursaries.
-When they go to school, pass, and return back to your company, we will send you a cheque for $200 to give to your apprentice.
-Over the span of their trades training, that adds up to $800 per apprentice.
+At each level, when they go to school, pass, and return back to your company, we will send you a cheque for to give to your apprentice.
+Over the span of their trades training, that adds up to $1,500 per apprentice.

 ICBA has the most trades apprentices in BC